 As an active-duty service member, you receive a number of benefits.
 What happens to them when you retire?

 TRICARE: Retiring service members must enroll themselves and eligible family members or risk losing TRICARE benefits.
-This includes family members with Medicare Part A and B.
+This includes family members with Medicare Part A and B. For more information on health care plan options for retiring service members and families, visit the TRICARE website.

 Dental and/or Vision: You may choose to enroll in to dental and/or vision insurance through the FEDVIP benefits program You can enroll during the annual open season each fall, or whenever you have a qualifying life event.
 Dental and vision plans have a monthly premium based on the plan you choose.
 Find more details at the Benefeds website.